 What is Skin?

-Skin is the outer covering of the body.
+It is the outer covering of the body and the largest organ you have

 Dark skin is defined as skin that contains high amounts of melanin pigments.